What Is Myelomeningocele?

 What Causes a Myelomeningocele?

 All types of spina bifida happen in the first month of pregnancy.
 At first, a fetus' spinal cord is flat.
 It then closes into a tube called a neural tube.
 If this tube does not fully close, the baby is born with spina bifida.
 In myelomeningocele, a sac containing part of the spinal cord, meninges, and spinal fluid push through the gap in the spine and the skin.

-Doctors don't know exactly why some babies get a myelomeningocele.
+It's not clear why some babies get a myelomeningocele.
 It can happen if a woman does not get enough of the vitamin folic acid early in her pregnancy.
 A woman also might be more likely to have a baby with a myelomeningocele if she:

-- takes certain seizure medicines during pregnancy
+- takes some types of seizure medicines during pregnancy

 - already has had a baby with spina bifida